Tiger Leaping Gorge: Geography

 Around 15 km in length, the gorge is located where the river passes between the 5,596 m Jade Dragon Snow Mountain and the 5,396 m Haba Snow Mountain in a series of rapids under steep 2000 m cliffs.

 Administratively, the river in this area forms the border between Yulong Naxi Autonomous County of Lijiang City (right bank) and Shangri-La County of Dêqên Tibetan Autonomous Prefecture (left bank).

 The gorge is not considered navigable.
 In the early 1980s, four rafters attempted to go down the gorge and were never seen again.
 In 1986, the first known successful attempt to sail through the gorge was made by the first expedition to float down the entire length of the Yangtze, starting at the river's high source at the Gelandandong glacier lake.

 The area was officially opened to foreign tourists in 1993, but had already attracted adventurous backpackers in the 1980s.
 Officials plan to improve the existing trails and roads, bringing tour buses and more development.
 These plans arouse highly varied reactions among the local population, from strong opposition to strong support.

 Natural crystals are mined from areas in and surrounding the Tiger Leaping Gorge.

 Climate

-Tiger Leaping Gorge weather is generally mild, with abundant rainfall and plenty of sunshine.
-It has an average annual temperature between 13 °C (55 F) and 20 °C (68 F), without too much change from spring to winter.
-In summer, the temperature just falls between 10 - 26 °C (50 - 79 F) low because of the continuous rain.
-Coming to winter, the high mountains block the cold air from northern China, so it is still as warm as spring for most of the days.